Sebobo/YamlSplitter/Readme.md

-# Neos CMS node type YAML file splitter
+# Neos CMS node type YAML file splitter and reorganizer

-Allows splitting YAML files into multiple based on node type names.
+Features:

+* split YAML files containing multiple nodetypes into separate files each containing one nodetype
+* reorganize nodetypes files from the old style `Configuration` folder to the new `NodeTypes` folder and will also create subfolders based on their naming scheme

 ## Installation